django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 .. note::

-    If at some point you want to remove this plugin after deleting the cms_plugins.py there is a cms management command called uninstall apphooks that removes all intancoes of the specified plugin(s) by name. eg. manage.py ``cmsmanage uninstall plugins CMSGalleryPlugin``
+    If at some point you want to remove this plugin after deleting the cms_plugins.py there is a cms management command called uninstall plugins that removes all intances of the specified plugin(s) by name. eg. manage.py ``cmsmanage uninstall plugins CMSGalleryPlugin``

 Template